Dan Donnelly (singer)

-Dan Donnelly is a Northern Irish singer-songwriter and, as of 2022, a member of the Levellers.
+Dan Donnelly is a Northern Irish singer-songwriter and a member of the Levellers since 2022.

 Career

 Growing up in Belfast, Donnelly played in a number of local bands, finding success in Ireland with Watercress, a four-piece acoustic folk-rock band for whom he played guitar, mandolin, percussion and "plumbing" (a home-made didgeridoo).
 They released six EPs between 1995 and 1998, when they released their one album, Bummer, all on their own local label, Creeping Herb.
 The Donnelly-penned Candlemaker reached the No.1 position on the Irish Indie Chart.
 Watercress played their final concert at the Empire Music Hall in Belfast on 23 December 2000 and disbanded in early 2001.

 After Watercress disbanded, Donnelly moved to New York to pursue a solo career.
 Whilst there he released two studio albums, Bootleg (2005), and Yearning a Living (2007), which received extensive airtime on BBC Radio, as well as one live album Live in NYC (2008).
 Donnelly was backed on all three albums by his supporting band Sonovagun (Sean Barry, Graham Finn, Ray Burns and Roy Harter).
 Donnelly also played as a session musician for several artists, including Joy Zipper.

 In 2009, Donnelly returned to the UK to live, setting in Exeter, Devon.
 In mid-2010 he signed with record label IRL (Independent Records Ltd).
 In October 2010, he released the single Running, followed by the album Country & Northern in May 2011.
 Around the same time, Donnelly recorded a cover of Paradise City by Guns N' Roses which featured in a television advert for Anchor Butter.
 He then relocated to Middlesbrough in the North East of England.